ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 be the case that preparation is complete for some of the reports in an aggregation job but not others.

-If the Leader fails to process the response from the Helper, for example because of a transient failure such as a network connection failure or process crash, the Leader SHOULD re-send the original request unmodified in order to attempt recovery (see {{aggregation-step-skew-recovery}}).

 #### Helper Initialization {#aggregation-helper-init}

 ~~~ aasvg